WizzyGeek/uprate/README.md

 ## Why?

-There are two ways ratelimits are implemented in python
+There are two ways ratelimits are implemented in python for server-side
  - Make everything from scratch
  - Use a framework dependent ratelimit library.